OOF2 version 2.3.1 is

 OOF2 is threaded, meaning that it can perform

-OOF2 is not yet fully parallel -- it doesn't yet use
+OOF2 is not yet fully parallel -- many operations that could

 OOF2 is completely scriptable in Python, and can